Melbourne Street Art: A Graffiti Lover’s Must-See Guide

 Honouring Australia’s homegrown rock legends in both name and spirit, every inch of the walls in this CBD lane are covered in raucous, colourful Melbourne street art.
 Here you’ll see tributes to the eponymous guitar smashers, including a 3D sculpture of Bon Scott bursting through the wall.

-AC/DC Ln, Melbourne
+AC/DC Lane, Melbourne

 The artworks adorning Presgrave Place brim with whimsy and nostalgia, where miniature frames carrying eclectic prints and 3D dioramas pop out of the walls.
 While you’re here you can duck into a hole-in-the-wall café for brews (by day) or one of the most esteemed bars in the city for cocktails (by night).

-Presgrave Pl, Melbourne
+Presgrave Place, Melbourne

-Hosier Lane might be a tourist magnet these days, but its reputation is well founded – it’s an ever-changing canvas for some of the most vibrant murals, stencils and posters in town.
+Hosier Lane might be a tourist magnet these days, but its reputation is well-founded – it’s an ever-changing canvas for some of the most vibrant murals, stencils, and posters in town.
 Melbourne's street art doesn't come much better than this.
 You’re likely to see humourous visuals and references to recent pop culture among the explosion of colour, and if you’re lucky, an artist live in action.

-Hosier Ln, Melbourne
+Hosier Lane, Melbourne

-Upper West Side Street Art Precinct
+Melbourne Street Art: Upper West Side Street Art Precinct

 Gracing the walls of a power station are sweeping, large scale murals by well-known artists including Fintan Magee and Adnate.
 Specially commissioned to breathe fresh life into this corner of the CBD, many feature stunning detail and colour palettes, enlivening what would otherwise be a drab concrete jungle.

-Keith Haring Mural
+Melbourne Street Art: Keith Haring Mural

 Likely the most significant mural on Melbourne's street art scene, this instantly recognisable work on Johnson Street by legendary New York artist Keith Haring has been part of the Collingwood community since 1984, with multiple restorations under its belt.